The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 A teddy is very much lingerie, designed with *that* in mind.
 You won’t see many chicks flaunting a teddy in public like they may a body suit.
 (But, hey, I am not judging!)

-A bodysuit is a much more versatile piece, playing for both underwear & outerwear.
+A bodysuit is a much more versatile piece, working as both underwear & outerwear.
 Bodysuits typically have a simpler, more streamlined design, ranging from comfortable cotton to sleek, form-fitting materials.
 They often include practical elements like snap closures at the crotch for ease of wear.

 Babydoll